00

 What is a Chargeback Ratio, and How do You Calculate it?

 eCommerce chargeback ratio, also known as a chargeback-to-transaction ratio, is an aggregate of your sales compared to the number of chargebacks you received in a given month multiplied by 100.
-That gives you the percentage of transaction chargebacks you received that period.
+That gives you the percentage of transaction chargebacks you received in the period in focus.

 Each credit card company has a unique way of determining a merchant’s chargeback ratio, but the formula is the same.
 The difference is in the source of the data for the computation.

-Mastercard gets your chargeback rate by dividing the number of transactions processed in a given month by chargebacks filed in the previous month.
-But over at Visa, they derive it by the number of transactions a merchant processed in a month by the number of chargebacks filed during the same month.
+Mastercard gets your chargeback rate by dividing the total transactions processed in a given month by chargebacks filed in the previous month.
+Visa calculates it by dividing the transactions a merchant processed in a particular month by the number of chargebacks filed in the same month.

-Discover and AmEx go the same route with Visa.
-But because each card brand only uses transactions processed through their network for the computation, you’ll end up with a different chargeback ratio for each network.
+Discover and AmEx uses the same method as Visa.
+However, because each card brand only uses transactions processed through their network for the computation, you’ll get a different chargeback ratio for each network.

 How can You Prevent eCommerce Chargebacks Effectively?

-Preventing chargebacks are no rocket science.
-But you must know the best practices to stop flushing your earnings down the pipe.
+Chargebacks are unavoidable but preventable.
+But, you must know the best practices to stop flushing your earnings down the pipe.
 That’s crucial because your business will suffer if you don’t maintain a low chargeback rate.

 Have an Explicit Order Cancellation and Return Policy